johnwalz97/gpt-auto-applier/README.md

 # Job Application AutoFill Using GPT-3

+## Disclaimer

-This project is a technical demo and not intended for actual use.
+**This project is a technical demo and not intended for actual use.
 I did this for fun and to learn more about GPT-3.
-I am not responsible for any misuse of this code.
+I am not responsible for any misuse of this code.**

+## Overview

 This project aims to automate the process of filling out job applications using OpenAI's GPT-3.
 It takes a list of job URLs, navigates to the application form, extracts the form fields, and fills them out intelligently using GPT-3 based on the provided resume and personal information.
 Additionally, it generates a short, relevant cover letter using GPT-3.